 The friends of the consortium are organisations who we have partnered with who understand the ethos of the consortium.
 Some of these organisations have provided us with special member discounts, whilst with others we are highlighting discounts they already offer to charities but members may not be aware.
 Please contact us for further information, demonstration access or pricing.

-We’ve negotiated incredibly generous discounts for Articulate’s products – for CLC members and for all third sector organisations.
+We’ve negotiated incredibly generous discounts for Articulate’s products for CLC members.
 You can now purchase easy to use tools at greatly reduced prices, to help build your own eLearning content, and make the most of your L&D budgets.
-Tom Kuhlmann also leads our exclusive annual eLearning design workshop – at prices you can afford.

 The eLearning Network – like the Consortium – is a membership organisation designed to help its members make the most of eLearning.
 Well we’re all in favour of that!
 We’ve negotiated a special package for Consortium members to join the eLN, and attend its live and online events, and access its resources, mentoring and support.